 Overwrite Piece Numbering

-Normally each input cell point will create one output piece group.
-However, with concave objects this can mean that disconnected pieces of geometry are placed in the same piece group.
+Normally each input cell point will create one output piece.
+However, with concave objects this can mean that disconnected pieces of geometry are placed in the same piece.
 Enabling this option will further divide the pieces into separate, connected groups of geometry.
 This option allows the piece numbers to be overwritten by this operation, which is fast and acceptable if you don’t need the piece numbers to match the input point numbers.

 Maintain Piece Numbering